datanav/docs/configuration.rst

      -
      -

+   * - ``whitelist``
+     - List<String>
+     - The names of the columns to include in the generated entities.
+If there is a ``blacklist`` also specified, the whitelist will be filtered against the contents of the blacklist.
+     -
+     -

-   * - ``column_blacklist``
+   * - ``blacklist``
-     - List
+     - List<String>
-     - A list of column names to exclude from the generated entity.
-TODO: are these names case sensitive?
+     - The names of the columns to exclude from the generated entities.
+If there is a ``whitelist`` also specified, the blacklist operates on the values of the whitelist (and not the whole columnset).
      -
      -